google/EarlGrey/CONTRIBUTING.md

   framework then please [file an issue](https://github.com/google/EarlGrey/issues).
 * If a pull request looks good then we'll wait for Travis to run all the Unit and Functional tests on the changes.
 We also trigger an internal build to check for further build breakages.
+For each stage, appropriate labels will be set on the pull request.
   In case any of the tests are broken, we will let you know.
 * If your pull request does not touch any code, then you could skip the Travis Continuous Integration check by adding [[ci skip]](https://docs.travis-ci.com/user/customizing-the-build/#Skipping-a-build) to your git commit message.
 This helps prevent over-encumbering the CI.